 How does the Lincoln Animal Ambassador’s Low Cost Spay/Neuter Program work?

-Once the client’s name has been assigned to a volunteer, a short phone interview will be conducted to obtain information for completing the voucher.
+When your name has been assigned to a volunteer, a short phone interview will be conducted to obtain information for completing the voucher.
 During the interview a veterinarian clinic will be selected from a list of clinics who have an agreement with Lincoln Animal Ambassadors.
 A voucher will be issued to both the client and the veterinarian clinic selected during the interview.

 Once the client receives the voucher, it is the client's responsibility to make the appointment and bring the pet to the veterinarian's office.